The 5e Bard Class Reorchestrated

 Spell Slots

-When you make a level 1 character, you can take these recommended ability scores rather than roll or assign them yourself.
+You can take one of these recommended ability score arrays, or you can roll or assign them yourself.
 You can switch any two ability scores, but you do not add any further bonuses (they're already included).

 Strength: 8 Dexterity: 16 Constitution: 14 Intelligence: 10 Wisdom: 10 Charisma: 16